Kunkerlv/LEDRunner/README.md

 Program for PIC32MX360F512L on EXPLORER 16/32 DevKit that runs 9 LEDs in sequence and can change direction on the press of a button.

 ## Tools
 Microchip XC32 compiler is used to compile the code.
 To flash the project onto the microcontroller ipecmd is used, it comes bundeled with the MPLAB X IDE.
+MPLAB X IDE was also used while writing the source code to help with debugging.

 ## Compiling and flashing
 Compile the code by using: